neuefische/wd-flipped-classroom-curriculum/sessions/react-with-local-storage/README.md

 # React with Local Storage

+## Active Learning

+This is an Active Learning session for the students.
+That means that the coach assigned to the session only needs to provide a brief 5-10 minute intro.
+The old session guide is retained below in case it is decided to be used as a one-off.

+- [ ] Intro topic for 5 - 10 mins
+- [ ] Share [Active Learning Guide](active-learning.md) with the students.
+- [ ] Share [Challenges](challenges-react-with-local-storage.md) with the students.

+---

+## Active Learning Intro

+At the moment, the data we've entered using forms in our apps gets lost when the page is reloaded.
+Our goal is to understand how to store data in the browser to make it _**persistent**_.

+- We can demo this behavior with the [Movie App](https://codesandbox.io/s/github/neuefische/web-exercises/tree/main/sessions/react-state-3/demo-end?file=/README.md).

+- Add a few movies, and then reload the page and they will all vanish 🪄.

+- To get the browser to "remember" the data we add to the page, we can use something called _**local storage**_.

+- Show an example of a site that uses local storage. i.e. [wordcounter.net](https://wordcounter.net/).
+Add some words and then refresh the page.

+- Show that they can open the dev tools, and navigate to the _**Application tab**_ (chrome) and then inspect the _**Local Storage**_ section.

+- Show how these are stored in _**key value**_ pairs.

+- _Optionally_ show that we can modify these values as a user. (the modified value will only be displayed on reload)

+- _Optionally_ show that the saved values are local to the browser. (i.e. open a different browser (i.e. firefox) and it will have a separate local storage).

+- _Optionally_ show that these values are not "saved" in incognito mode.

+- Mention that in this session we will learn how to _**write to**_, and _**read from**_ local storage using "vanilla javascript".

+- They will also learn how to use local storage within a React application.

+---

+## Session Guide

 > 💡 feel free to create a personal branch of this guide to add your own notes

 Recommended schedule for this session: